Matei-Stoian/ClickerFly/README.md

 - [ ] device discovery system (maybe mDNS or something)
 - [ ] a list of most used devices for ease of use
 - [ ] improve UI

+This is the first version of the app, the next one will no longer use React Native